Batch processing, Iceberg, and Delta Lake for Starburst Galaxy

 Share

-ETL operates as the engine behind the data pipeline process, moving data from a raw state to a consumable one.
-Let’s unpack the way in which this typically operates in a modern data lake or data lakehouse.
-Later, we’ll take a tour to see how Starburst Galaxy fits in this picture and how it can be used to construct the Land, Structure and Consume layers typical of a modern data lake.
+ETL is the engine behind the data pipeline process, moving data from a raw state to a consumable one.
+Let’s unpack how this typically operates in a modern data lake or data lakehouse.
+Later, we’ll take a tour to see how Starburst Galaxy fits in this picture and how it can be used to construct the Land, Structure, and Consume layers typical of a modern data lake.

-Traditional data lakes operate using cloud object storage and hold structured, semi-structured, and unstructured data.
-Importantly, they also make use of the Hive table format, an older technology still widely used in many data lakes today.
-Hive allows data lakes to be queried using SQL, but does not allow for any of the advanced features of modern data lakes, also known as data lakehouses.
+Traditionally, data lakes operate using cloud object storage, allowing them to hold structured data, semi-structured data, and unstructured data together in a single repository.
+Importantly, most data lakes also use the Hive table format, an older technology still widely used in many data lakes today.
+Hive allows data lakes to be queried using SQL but does not allow for any of the advanced features of modern data lakes, also known as data lakehouses.

 Traditional data lakes can be constructed using either a three-part or two-part data pipeline architecture.